The local Tamagawa number conjecture for Hecke characters, II: The remaining Tate twists

-After the lemma \ref{lema4.1} all the results of \cite[\S5]{Ba} and the proofs of \cite[\S5]{Ba} follow straightforward up to a power of 2 and $D_K$, (the reader could make these modifications which follow only from our definition of $\Rr_{\theta}$).
-Therefore we obtain the weak local Tamagawa number conjecture with $K$-coefficients and $\Q$-coefficients, under standard hypothesis from Iwasawa theory for imaginary quadratic fields:
+After the lemma \ref{lema4.1} all the results of \S5 and the proofs of \S5 follow straightforward up to a power of 2 and $D_K$, (the reader could make these modifications which follow only from our definition of $\Rr_{\theta}$).
+Therefore we obtain the weak $p$-part of the Tamagawa number conjecture with $K$-coefficients and $\Q$-coefficients, under standard hypothesis from Iwasawa theory for imaginary quadratic fields: